6.2.3 |

 THE SPIRIT OF THE MOST EXCLUSIVE

-When innocent people wondered how things came into being,
+When the innocent wondered how all came into being,

 'he' would emerge as the sole creator of the universe,